 5. Cover up tattoos and piercings

 While this may not be the case with all employers, many employers prefer employees who don’t have tattoos or piercings or prefer that employees cover them up.
 If you are interviewing for a position where you would be dealing with customers a lot, then your employers would probably prefer that your tattoos and piercings remain covered up.
-It’s better to be safe than sorry in this case and you should take out all your piercings before appearing for an interview.
+It’s better to be safe than sorry in this case, and you should take out all your piercings before appearing for an interview.
+Additionally, check that your police records are clean, which you can accomplish through a company that provides services such as national criminal history check nsw or elsewhere.
+If you have criminal records, your probability of getting a job can decrease since many employers do background checks from their end.

 Once you follow all these tips, the only thing left to do is exclude confidence and charm your employer.
 While your skills are what will make you land the job, these small tips will give you the extra push you need in order to make a great push in front of the employer.